 We hold ourselves accountable to our values.
 One of those values is that every RCA employee has the opportunity to develop and advance.
 At RCA you can start on the housekeeping team and work to become a Recovery Support Specialist.
 You can start as an Admissions Coordinator and work your way up to become an Executive Director.
-Your path is up to you, and we believe that our employees’ experiences speak for themselves.
+But it doesn’t stop there, because we don’t believe in limitations.
+Your path is up to you, and we think our employees’ experiences speak for themselves.
 Check out some of our examples here:

 RSS > Case Manager > Recovery Instructor > Business Development Officer

 3 years ago, I had the pleasure to come onboard with Recovery Centers of America as a Recovery Support Specialist (RSS).
 As an RSS, I connected with individuals who were struggling much like I was at one point in my life.
 I was able to bond with patients and try my best to be an example of what recovery can look like.
 Even if a patient felt completely hopeless, I could relate to them.
 I could tell them and show them, I’ve been there, too.
 Here’s how I got through it.
 It’s the most inspiring, motivating job I’ve ever had.

 As RCA grew, my team grew, too.
 Now, as a Treatment Advocate, I have the honor to go into our communities, to meet with individuals like myself and continue to break the stigma associated with substance use disorder.
 I engage with people or families who may be suffering from the disease of addiction and remind them that help is available and always one call away.
 It’s my job to let them know that when they call 1-800-RECOVERY, their phone call will be answered 24/7, 365 days a year, and that they aren’t alone; there’s hope, and a beautiful life is here for all of us.

 RSS > Financial Counselor > Alumni Coordinator